speakeasy-api/openapi-directory/SDKs/googleapis.com/accesscontextmanager/v1/java/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

 ### accessPolicies

 * `accesscontextmanagerAccessPoliciesAccessLevelsCreate` - Creates an access level.
 The long-running operation from this RPC has a successful status after the access level propagates to long-lasting storage.
 If access levels contain errors, an error response is returned for the first error encountered.
 * `accesscontextmanagerAccessPoliciesAccessLevelsList` - Lists all access levels for an access policy.
 * `accesscontextmanagerAccessPoliciesAccessLevelsReplaceAll` - Replaces all existing access levels in an access policy with the access levels provided.
 This is done atomically.
 The long-running operation from this RPC has a successful status after all replacements propagate to long-lasting storage.
 If the replacement contains errors, an error response is returned for the first error encountered.
 Upon error, the replacement is cancelled, and existing access levels are not affected.
 The Operation.response field contains ReplaceAccessLevelsResponse.
 Removing access levels contained in existing service perimeters result in an error.
+* `accesscontextmanagerAccessPoliciesAuthorizedOrgsDescsCreate` - Creates an authorized orgs desc.
+The long-running operation from this RPC has a successful status after the authorized orgs desc propagates to long-lasting storage.
+If a authorized orgs desc contains errors, an error response is returned for the first error encountered.
+The name of this `AuthorizedOrgsDesc` will be assigned during creation.
+* `accesscontextmanagerAccessPoliciesAuthorizedOrgsDescsList` - Lists all authorized orgs descs for an access policy.
 * `accesscontextmanagerAccessPoliciesCreate` - Creates an access policy.
 This method fails if the organization already has an access policy.
 The long-running operation has a successful status after the access policy propagates to long-lasting storage.
 Syntactic and basic semantic errors are returned in `metadata` as a BadRequest proto.
 * `accesscontextmanagerAccessPoliciesGetIamPolicy` - Gets the IAM policy for the specified Access Context Manager access policy.
 * `accesscontextmanagerAccessPoliciesList` - Lists all access policies in an organization.